Canada / Kanada

 Banque du Canada / Bank of Canada

-On the 19.11.2018, a new $10 polymer note was issued honoring Viola Irene Desmond.
+On 19.11.2018, a new $10 polymer note was issued honoring Viola Irene Desmond.
 Viola Desmond first became famous when she refused to leave the racial segregation reserved seats for the all whites seating area in the Roseland theater in New Glasgow, Nova Scotia in 1946 (November 8).
 The theater was then showing a movie called "The Dark Mirror" at the time.
-Whilst Viola Desmond argued that this was simply a racial discrimination as there was no formal laws enforcing segregation in movie theaters in New Glasgow nor it was any sign stating that either.
-However in those days, even they were no racial segregation laws in place, it did allowed business owners to enforce such racial discriminating rules if they wished to.
-Back in those days, seats were segregated where the main floor seating area were reserved for the whites and the balcony seats for the coloured people.
-The interesting fact was that Viola did asked for a main floor seat when she purchased the ticket.
+Whilst Viola Desmond argued that this was simply a racial discrimination as there were no formal laws enforcing segregation in movie theaters in New Glasgow, nor was any sign stating that either.
+However, in those days, even though there were no racial segregation laws in place, it did allow business owners to enforce such racial discrimination rules if they wished to.
+Back in those days, seats were segregated where the main floor seating area was reserved for the whites and the balcony seats for the coloured people.
+The interesting fact was that Viola did ask for a main floor seat when she purchased the ticket.
 Unknown to her, the cashier at the theater sold her a balcony seat instead.
-When she was told that she can't sit at the main floor area, she went back to the cashier and asked to upgrade her seat but the cashier refused.
+When she was told that she can't sit in the main floor area, she went back to the cashier and asked to upgrade her seat but the cashier refused.
 Viola went back into the main floor theater and refused to leave.
-The manager of the theater called the police and she was then arrested and charged with tax violation of one cent.
+The manager of the theater called the police, and she was then arrested and charged with tax violation of one cent.
 The court found her guilty and fined her $26 of which $6 was awarded to the theater.
 Following the court case, her lawyer Frederick William Bisset refused to bill her for his service.

 The theme for this note is human rights/International Women's Day.
 On the front, it has the portrait of Viola Irene Desmond and on the back is the Canadian Museum for Human Rights in Winnipeg.
-This note is printed on a vertical format, both front and back.
-The Human Rights day is observed yearly on the 10th of December by the United Nations since 1948.
+This note is printed in a vertical format, both front and back.
+Human Rights day has been observed yearly on the 10th of December by the United Nations since 1948.

 Whilst this note is honoring Viola Desmond and her courage, it was not issued as a commemorative note.
 This is the 8th series of the Canadian banknote with other new denominations to follow at a later date.